morrieinmaas/proteinPrimes/README.md

 Sockets make the long-poling obsolete so you instantly get the result when it's send a sopposed to GET/POST back and forth.
 We also create and update the tasks via the models to our PostgreSQL instance, so nothing gets lost.
 The second part is running everything containerized.
 Docker Swarm has some great feature - for example, it uses secure communication within the swarm by default.
 This is done issueing CA certificates for all containers in the swarm.
 You can also specify custom certificates from the CLI.
-This saves a whole lot of time securing sucha setup part by part.
+Either way, it saves a whole lot of time compared to securing such a setup part by part.
 In order to make it a bit easier on resources and save people the trouble of creating a docker registry in their local environment, the projects uses a docker overlay network with encryption, which you can also find specified in the docker-compose.yaml.
 This is pretty much a shortcut to creating a single node swarm on your local machine.